How To Run Android APK Files in Windows 10

-If you want to run Android apps on your Windows 10 computer you can.
-There are a variety of applications that simulate an Android environment that work within Windows.
+If you’re interested in becoming an Android app developer, or just want a way to test out Android apps without installing them on your phone, there are a number of emulators that will let you install and run Android apps on Windows.
 One of them is the official Android SDK from Google.
-I use it myself when reviewing apps that I don’t want to install on my phone and can attest that it works well.
+I use it myself when reviewing apps that I don’t want to install on my phone, and can attest that it works well.

 There are other methods which I will also cover such as BlueStacks App Player and ARC Welder for Chrome.
-All of which allow you to run Android APK files in Windows 10.
-BlueStacks App Player is more a desktop emulator than a developer platform but is a great way to use Android apps.
+All of these allow you to run Android APK files in Windows 10.
+BlueStacks App Player is more of a desktop emulator than a developer platform, but it’s a great way to use Android apps.
 ARC Welder is a Chrome extensions that does much the same thing from within the browser.
 Each have their own strengths and weaknesses and will suit some tasks more than others.

-Android APK files are the packages that contain the apps.
-The syntax is usually something like ‘filename.apk’ and is much like an .exe file in Windows.
-A self-contained package that includes all files and an installer.
-While similar, they speak very different languages, hence the need for the Android SDK.
+Android APK files are the packages that contain the Android apps.
+The syntax is usually something like ‘filename.apk’ and is much like an .exe file in Windows: a self-contained package that includes all files and an installer.
+While .apk and .exe files are similar, they speak very different languages, hence the need for the Android SDK.

-You don’t usually get to see the APK file when you download and install an app as the Google App Store takes care of everything for you.
-If you dig around into your file structure, you can see them but otherwise the GUI keeps the user and the system quite separate.
+You don’t usually get to see the APK file when you download and install an app off the Google App Store.
+The system unpacks the files for you, and you never see a thing.
+If you dig deep into your file structure, you’ll find them, but otherwise, the GUI keeps the user and the system quite separate.

-This separation is fine until you need to acquire APK files to play with, develop, reverse engineer or whatever.
-You can download them from your device and use them from there.
-This is probably the easiest and safest way to get the files.
-There are websites that allow you to download the APK files of legitimate apps but these are legally dubious and I personally wouldn’t trust them to not inject a little malware in return for a free download.
+This separation is fine until you need to acquire APK files to play with, develop, or reverse engineer.
+Probably the easiest and safest way to get the files is to download them from your device and use them from there.
+There are websites that allow you to download the APK files of legitimate apps, but these are legally dubious, and I personally wouldn’t trust them to not inject a little malware in return for a free download.

 Setting Android SDK up to run APK files in Windows 10